Moasfar-Javed/undo_redo/README.md

 List<int> ages = List.from(originalAges);
 ```
 ##### For Custom Objects
-Implement the `Cloneable` interface to provide a deep copy method:
+Extend the `Cloneable` class to provide a deep copy method:

 ```dart
 class Staff extends Cloneable<Staff> {